 Exclusive deals are now the norm among all four major pro sports leagues.
 Panini is adding its NFL deal to an existing exclusive with the NBA.
 Topps has MLB locked up through 2020 and Upper Deck became the NHL’s lone partner after the league decided to drop Panini in 2014.
 Panini also snared licensing for college-related trading card products earlier this year and has been releasing the first of those sets over the last few months.

-Topps was on the verge of losing its NFL license in 2010 but hung onto it just after Panini replaced Upper Deck as a football card manufacturer.
+Topps was actually on the verge of losing its NFL license in 2010 but hung onto it just after Panini replaced Upper Deck as a football card manufacturer.

 At a meet and greet session with collectors at the 2014 National Sports Collectors Convention immediately after the Panini announcement, Topps officials indicated they were “disappointed” by the news, but indicated they would continue to produce football products on some level.

 “This is a monumental announcement for Panini America and we are honored to have earned this exclusive long-term agreement with NFL Players Inc.,” said Panini America CEO Mark Warsop after the NFLPA announcement last year.
 “It’s a tremendous honor to be moving forward on an exclusive basis and it will give us greater ability to work together more strategically at growing the football trading card and sticker category.”